vaibbhavk/personalised-offer-prediction/README.md

 ## Understand the user behaviours regarding the offers

+- Trained multiple models.
-- Used scikit-learn to train the models.
+- Used scikit-learn.

 ## Problem Statement